chikausa/oc-repository/src/site/notes/HOMEPAGE.md

 > | Test | Testing |
 > | Test | Testing |

 so yeah dw it just does its thing dw dw. now lets publicsh and see

+YIPPIE IT WORKS OK so lets  now put this for [[XIAOTOMU OC LAND/OTSUKA BASEMENT/YUKI\|YUKI]]